Hey there! Welcome to my best Amazon FBA course review for 2023.

-An active and thriving community of real people (not bots) is proof that the product you are considering buying into is worth it.
+An active and thriving community of real people (not bots) is proof that the product you are considering buying is worth it.
 If there’s no interaction or very few posts, then chances are it’s not great.
 That’s a red flag.

 Now, granted you need to buy the course before you get access to these communities, but some of these courses will have a free community you can join.
-See what the activity is like in there.
+See what the activity is like there.
 You can also go on places like Reddit or forums where you might get some feedback on the community.

 If you hear all good things, then chances are the course is a hit with the members.
 If you get the feeling there’s a lot of trash talk, then maybe it’s time to look elsewhere.

 A great community is going to help you achieve success with your online business.
 You’ll find motivation there, plus some helpful tips, and be able to ask questions.
 If you’re in a jam, you’ll find help to get out of it.